chunhaowong/test_for_git/Example.md

 #### What is Markdown and how do we use it to create web-pages?
-Held at the Fawkes Training Room on 5th November from 13:00 to 17:00
+Held at the Bioinformatics training room, Downing site,  on **5th JULY 2019** from 9:30 to 17:30
 <a name="TheTop"></a>
 ### Trainers
 Ash.
 Mark.
+*Batman*

 ## Topics
 Headings